fredgibbs/fredgibbs.github.io/courses/trails/schedule.md

 ### Friday, 8/31: Modern Meditations
-Continuing our critiques of trail interpretation:
+Continuing our critiques of trail interpretation, and applying concerns from last time to more modern instances:
 - Download and critique the [NPS Oregon Trail Mobile App](https://www.nps.gov/oreg/learn/photosmultimedia/mobile-tours-and-apps.htm).
 - Look through and critique [Santa Fe Trail Association website](https://www.santafetrail.org/).

-For a more philosophical approach to thinking about trails:
+For an engaging philosophical approach to thinking about trails:
 - Robert Moor, *On Trails: An Exploration* (London: Quarto, 2017), 161--202.
 [PDF](readings/on-trails.pdf)